magicaks/magicaks/setup.md

 ### 4. Create service principals for provisioning resources

-1. Create a service principal (**magicaks-terraform**) that terraform can use for deploying resources. **Write down the id and password for later.**

-    > **Note:** Replace `SUBSCRIPTION_ID` with your own Azure subscription ID.
+We need to create two service principals:

+* `magicaks-terraform`: Terraform will use this for deploying resources and assign Azure policy for the cluster
+* `magicaks-grafana`: Grafana will use this to talk to the Log Analytics backend (restricted to "Monitoring Reader" role)

+1. Get the subscription ID of your Azure account

-    > **Note:** The tenant of active directory used below should be the one in which the subscription **SUBSCRIPTION_ID** exists.
-If your active directory where RBAC is managed is different from where subscription is present you need to log into the correct tenant using ``az login --tenant tenant_id`` before running the following commands.
+    > **Note:** Use the subscription ID associated with the tenant of active directory used.
+If your active directory where RBAC is managed is different from where subscription is present you need to log into the correct tenant using ``az login --tenant <tenand ID>`` before running the following commands.

+1. Run the script to create required service principals and **collect the app IDs and passwords from the output**:

     ```bash
-    az ad sp create-for-rbac --role="Contributor" --name "http://magicaks-terraform" --scopes="/subscriptions/SUBSCRIPTION_ID"
-    eval OBJECT_ID=$(az ad sp show --id app_id_from_above --query objectId)
-    az role assignment create --assignee-object-id $OBJECT_ID --role "Resource Policy Contributor" # Needed to assign Azure Policy to cluster.
+    ./utils/scripts/create-service-principals.sh <Azure subscription ID>
     ```

-1. Create a service principal (**magicaks-grafana**) that Grafana can use for talking to Log Analytics backend.
-We restrict this service principal to **Monitoring Reader** role. **Write down the id and password for later**
+    * **Or** if you prefer to run the steps manually:

         ```bash
+        az ad sp create-for-rbac --role "Contributor" --name "http://magicaks-terraform" --scopes="/subscriptions/<SUBSCRIPTION ID>"
+        eval OBJECT_ID=$(az ad sp show --id <APP ID FROM OUTPUT ABOVE> --query objectId)
+        az role assignment create --assignee-object-id $OBJECT_ID --role "Resource Policy Contributor"

         az ad sp create-for-rbac --role "Monitoring Reader" --name "http://magicaks-grafana"
         ```

 > **Note:** You may get "Found an existing application instance of "GUID".
 We will patch it".
 This means that a service principal with the same already exists in the tenant.
-Change the name of the service principal and try again.
+Delete the existing service principal or change the name of the service principal and try again.

 ### 5. Configure Terraform state